Elvis Phương

-Elvis Phương, (born Phạm Ngọc Phương; Thủ Dầu Một; 1 February 1945) is a popular Vietnamese singer.
+Elvis Phương, (born Phạm Ngọc Phương; Thủ Dầu Một; 1 February 1945) is a Vietnamese singer.

 Life

 Phương spent his youth in Saigon and became a popular performer in South Vietnam before having to leave following the fall of Saigon in 1975.
 In the 1990s, he started to take trips back to Vietnam on a regular basis, and again became a popular singer there.
 However, some Vietnamese refugee communities overseas were angered by his decision to perform in Vietnam and initially responded by boycotting and cancelling his performances.